18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 * You can do that by typing `./go init`.

->(This is running a lot of commands in the background that you don't need to worry about.
-It's installing >something called Ruby Gems.
-Gems are little bundles of programs that do really specific things.
-Jekyll, and our version of Jekyll in particular, needs a lot of them to run and make the site work.
+> (This is running a lot of commands in the background that you don't need to worry about.
+It's downloading and installing a few things called "gems."
+Gems are little bundles of programs written in the programming language ruby that do really specific things.
+Jekyll is a gem, and our version of Jekyll, needs to use a few other gems to run and make the site work.
 The last thing it does is build the site out for you.)

 * To see what the site looks like, you can type `.\go serve`.

->This builds the site and gives you an address where you can visit the site.
-You can copy and paste the server address from the terminal directly into the browser to double-check.
-To stop the server, press CTRL + C. If you try to access the server after pressing CTRL + C, you won't be able to do.
+> This builds the site and gives you an address where you can visit the site.
+It should be `127.0.0.1:4000`.
+You can copy and paste the server address directly into a browser to double-check.
+To stop the server, press CTRL + C. If you try to access the server after pressing CTRL + C, you won't see anything.

 >**Congratulations!
 A lot of the steps that you've just done are one time steps.
 You only have to install Homebrew once.
 You only have to make SSH keys once.
 You only have to clone the repo once.
 Just wanted to keep your morale high.
 Onward!**